Welcome to Sunman-Dearborn Community Schools

 Culture, Climate, and Safety

-- By the end of the 2018-2019 school year, 100% of employees will be ALICE and CPR trained.
+Throughout the five-year strategic plan, 100% of employees will be ALICE and CPR trained.

 Conclusion